-Alpenglow’s guides have been climbing and guiding in Ecuador since 1994 and believe it is unparalleled for learning the essential skills of high altitude climbing, while also exploring a friendly and interesting culture.
-On this expedition we focus on education, building technical skills and experience, while our team attempts to summit Cayambe, the third tallest peak in Ecuador.
-At 18,996 feet (5,790 meters), it is heavily glaciated and remote yet also easily accessible.
-Instead of taking weeks to reach a peak in Alaska or the Himalaya, we can successfully arrive, learn and practice skills, acclimatize, and summit all in only one week!
-Our main goal in our “school” programs is to ensure that your mountain skills are up to speed so that you are can be a confident and active participant on this and other climbing teams moving forward.
+Alpenglow’s guides have been climbing and guiding in Ecuador since 1994.
+They believe it is an unparalleled destination for learning the essential skills of high altitude climbing.
+Ecuador also offers a friendly and interesting cultural experience.
+On this expedition we will focus on education, building technical skills, and gaining mountaineering experience on an attempt to summit Cayambe, the third tallest peak in Ecuador.
+Cayambe’s highest point is at 18,996 feet (5,790 meters) and it is heavily glaciated.
+Although geographically remote, the mountain is easily accessible.
+As opposed to the weeks it requires to travel to peaks in Alaska or the Himalayas, we arrive, develop skills, acclimatize, and summit Cayambe in a single week.
+The main goal of our “school” programs is to ensure that your mountain skills are up to speed.
+This will help you grow into a confident and active participant on present and future expeditions.

 Our expedition begins in Ecuador’s capital of Quito.
-The city, surrounded by 4 glaciated peaks, sits at 9,500 feet (2,896 meters), so your acclimatization begins immediately upon arrival.
-We spend the first day exploring the old colonial center of Quito and enjoying fantastic food and hospitality.
-We continue our acclimatization, now taking our classroom to the field by riding the local telepherique to 14,000 feet (4,267 meters) on Rucu Pinchincha, and then hiking to the 15,700 foot (4,785 meter) summit.
-If conditions allow, we will take a technical knife-edge rock ridge to this summit, learning about rock technique and the use of fixed lines.
+Four glaciated peaks surround the city, which tops out at 9,500 feet (2,896 meters).
+The high elevation jumpstarts your acclimatization process upon arrival.
+We will spend the first day exploring the old colonial center of Quito and enjoying fantastic food and hospitality.
+We continue our acclimatization by taking our classroom out into the field.
+This entails riding the local telepherique up to 14,000 feet (4,267 meters) on Rucu Pinchincha and then hiking up to the 15,700 foot (4,785 meter) summit.
+If conditions allow, we will traverse a knife-edge rock ridge to the summit, implementing technical rock climbing techniques and the use of fixed lines.

-From there we move to Otovalo and the Hacienda Pinsaqui, stopping along the way at the beautiful Mojanda volcanic lakes and a climb of Fuya Fuya (14,000’/4263m).
-This extinct volcano has incredible views of the surrounding mountainside and further prepares us for the altitude challenges ahead.
-After a relaxing night at the historic Hacienda Pinsaqui, we are ready to move to the refuge high on Cayambe.
+We will then venture on to Otovalo and the Hacienda Pinsaqui.
+The journey takes you through the beautiful Mojanda volcanic lakes — a great place to stop, sightsee, and climb Fuya Fuya, which tops out at 14,000 feet (4,263 meters) in elevation.
+This extinct volcano offers exquisite views of the surrounding mountainside and provides for additional acclimatization.
+After a relaxing night at the historic Hacienda Pinsaqui, we will move up to the high refuge on Cayambe.

-At this point, we are ready to utilize our new skills on our climb.
-We wake at around midnight for the climb, which might take 7-12 hours round trip.
-The views from the summit are always stunning, and encompass many of the surrounding volcanoes, as well as Cayambe itself.
+Once we’ve mastered necessary skills, we will be ready to attempt an ascent of the mountain.
+We will begin our climb around midnight and complete the round-trip journey in about 7-12 hours.
+The views from the summit are absolutely stunning and encompass many of the surrounding volcanoes, as well as Cayambe itself.

-After descending from the peak, we head back to Otavalo for some much needed pampering.
-On Saturdays, the day we will be there, Otavalo holds one of the largest indigenous markets in South America.
-The shopping for friends back at home is incredible, as are the opportunities to explore the local Otavalan culture.
-And, since we are based out of the garden paradise of our friends Frank and Margaret, it is also an ideal place to rest and recover from our climb.
+Upon completion of our climb, we will head back down to Otavalo for some much needed rest and relaxation.
+Otavalo features one of the largest indigenous markets in South America on Saturdays.
+As this corresponds with the day of our return, there will be ample time to shop for friends back home and opportunities to experience local Otavalan culture.
+We will be based out of garden paradise accommodations provided by our gracious friends Frank and Margaret, making Otavalo an ideal location to rest and recover from our climb.

 Our Ecuador Climbing Schools are guided by one or more of Alpenglow’s AMGA certified lead guides.
-AMGA (American Mountain Guides Association) certification is the highest possible training available to guides, and only the most experienced and dedicated attain it.
-Our lead guides have also traveled and climbed extensively in South America and know the Ecuadorian volcanoes intimately.
-Their knowledge of Andean culture as well as the mountains, combined with their passion for teaching others to become competent mountaineers, guarantees that your experience will be one to remember!
+AMGA (American Mountain Guides Association) certification is the most prestigious in the world, attained only by the most experienced and dedicated guides.
+Our lead guides have traveled and climbed extensively throughout South America and possess intimate knowledge of Ecuadorian volcanoes.
+A thorough understanding of Andean culture combined with a passion for teaching others guarantees an experience you won’t soon forget.

 We combine our guides’ experience with the local expertise of our close friend and expert Ecuadorian logistics operator, Jaime Avila.
-Jaime is one of Ecuador’s most respected guides, and has also guided in Nepal, Peru, Bolivia, and Alaska.
-His local knowledge (of the mountains, the markets, and the salsa clubs) will be essential to our experience.
-Our small team size and low ratio of climbers to guides (2:1) ensures that you stay healthy and strong, and are able to enjoy each component of your experience.
+Jaime is one of Ecuador’s most respected guides and has also guided in Nepal, Peru, Bolivia, and Alaska.
+His local knowledge (of the mountains, the markets, and the salsa clubs) is essential to the experience.
+Our small team size and low ratio of climbers to guides (2:1) highlights an attention to detail, ensuring you’re healthy and strong enough to enjoy every aspect of the expedition.